 A lone tear rolled down his cheek as George's mouth opened and his quivering lips began to form words.
+He said:

-He said, "My friends, you may be shocked at what I am about to say; but there's something I have to tell you, or else I will explode, and if I don't share this with you, I know my wonderful wife will.
+"My brothers and sisters, you may be shocked at what I am going to share with you, and if I don't, I know my darling wife will.
+"Last week I found myself in a place and situation I could have never imagined."

-"You see, last Sunday I was caught up by the spirit of something, and I don't quite know what to do about it.
-This had never happened to me before; but I don't think I want it to end."
 Like a rushing wind, everyone gasped, and the pastor moaned.
 Nevertheless, he continued:

-"After church last Sunday, as Peggy and I were on our way home, we drove past that little bar down on the corner of 2nd Street and Rounder Road.
+"You see, after church last Sunday, as Peggy and I were on our way home, we drove past that little bar down on the corner of 1st Street and Rounder Road.
 Just as the glare of the flashing neon sign pierced my eye, the word of the Spirit pierced my heart, telling me to pull over and go in.
-Since our kids were spending the weekend with their cousins, we could have done so; but I knew that God would not tell me to go into a place where Christians didn't go.
-Even if I wasn't going in to drink booze, I knew I had to abstain from the very appearance of evil.
+Since our kids were spending the weekend with their cousins, we could have done so; but I knew that God would not tell me to go into a place where Christians don't go.
+Even though I wasn't going in to bellying up to the bar and slugging down whisky, I knew I had to abstain from the very appearance of evil.
 What would people think if they saw us walking into a bar, especially the infamous Rounder.

-Regardless of all my rock-solid religious arguments, and no matter how hard I tried to shake the feeling, I could not.
+"Regardless of all my rock-solid religious arguments, and no matter how hard I tried to shake the feeling, I could not.
 When I mentioned it to Peggy, she said, 'I really thought I had lost it, or maybe the devil was tempting me; but after hearing you, now I know that it was the Lord, and He told me the same thing.'

-Praise God!
+"Praise God!
 What a confirmation!
 Can you imagine that?
 Would God tell us to go into a bar?
 It was unheard of.
 Nevertheless, whether you believe me or not, that is what He told us, and we obeyed.

-"I wheeled the car around, skidded to a stop at the front door, and with the courage of lions, we walked in.
-The dark barroom was filled with choking smoke so thick you could cut it with a dull knife, and the air reeked with odor of stale beer and liquor; but that only lasted for a moment.
+"I turned the car around, skidded to a stop at the front door, and with the courage of lions, yet meekness of lambs, we walked in.
+The dark barroom was filled with choking cigarette smoke so thick you could cut it with a knife, and the air reeked with odor of stale beer and liquor; but that only lasted for a moment.
 Our presence lifted that wafting haze as a vibrant breeze of fresh air blew from on high.

 "One old, leathery, sunbaked, weather-worn drunk looked up with his hardened bloodshot eyes that had seen more hell than ten people in a lifetime.
 His glare of defiance melted before us, as he began to sob, uncontrollably.
-A woman sitting with two men just to the left of us, clearly a woman of the night, gazed intently into our eyes, looking first into my wife's and then deeply into mine, and she said, 'Oh, my God!
-Tell me about Him-PLEASE!
+A woman sitting with two men just to the left of us, clearly a woman of the night, gazed intently into our eyes, looking first into Peggy's and then deeply into mine, and she said:

+"'Oh, my God!
+Tell me about Him - PLEASE!
 I know you can; for I see Him in your eyes.
-He is the peace I have been searching for all my life, but could not find it, and I know it is in Him, and now I see Him.
-I have found Him-in you!
+He is the peace and joy I have been searching for all my life, but could not find it, and I know it is in Him, and now I see Him.
+I have found Him - in you!
 Please, tell me about my Jesus.'